RossNordby/SoftPromptsForEvaluation/README.md

 against a well-tuned optimization process that can treat its internal computation as a white box.

 With that as a foundation, this repository's tests try to measure the conditional distance of various capabilities relative to various models.
+The compute budget for this paper is too limited for omnicide proxies, but the underlying technique can be demonstrated!

 It also includes a simple extension to soft prompts to make tests easier to set up: providing some conditions (e.g. player Elos in a chess game) to input models to generate the soft prompt's input embedding.